damienarnodo/audio-summary-with-local-LLM/README.md

 - **Local File Support**: Summarize audio files available on your local disk.
 - **Transcription**: Converts audio content to text using Whisper.
 - **Summarization**: Generates a concise summary using Mistral AI (Ollama).
+- **Transcript Only Option**: Option to only transcribe the audio content without generating a summary.

 ## Prerequisites